Key-Value Store

 • array

-The Custom entity store strictly enforces attribute types.
-Attempting to store a value whos type doesn't match its field will result in an error (for example, when you try to set a string value to an attribute with an integer type).
+The Custom Entity Store strictly enforces attribute types.
+Attempting to store a value whose type doesn't match its field will result in an error (for example, when you try to set a string value to an attribute with an integer type).

 Entity and index deletion

-Once you've deployed your app, you cannot delete any entities, attributes, or indexes defined in your manifest.
-If you do, Forge will return an error the next time you deploy your app.
+Once you've deployed your app, any entities, attributes, or indexes included in your manifest can no longer be deleted.
+If you do, Forge will return an error.
 We are working on addressing this in a future update.

 You can still add new attributes and indexes to an existing entity.
 Doing so will not count as an entity deletion.